 While the Home Defense Shorts Concept was not my brainchild, this interpretation of the idea is something I’ve come up with on my own since that conversation based on my own training, experience, build, preferences, house, spouse training and experiments.

 I started with an old pair of now discontinued REI Hiking Shorts.
 (I don’t recall the name).
 I know I’m going to catch some heat for using an REI product to hold a gun belt, but I don’t care.
 These shorts are great since they are four way stretch, fit perfectly and are cut so they don’t get caught on my knees.
 They also accommodate this HSGI COBRA 1.5" Rigger Belt, which is also perfect for the job.
 The COBRA Buckle is key because it allows me to put the rig on right away without the need to zip and button the shorts should I need that type of speed.
 Moving to the back we have a custom Kydex light bearing holster built by our friends at We Plead The 2nd carrying both a North American Rescue CAT Tourniquet from our friends at SOARescue.
 I secured it using some simple rubber bands leftover from grocery shopping.
 I know some are going to say that isn’t secure enough or needs to be in a dedicated TQ holster or something, but let’s remember that this rig is designed for use in our own home.
 This is not a duty rig.
-Next up is my trusty Beretta LTT PX4 Compact Carry with Streamlight TLR-3.
-As you can see, this weapon has been rendered safe for this video, however it will go back to Condition One as soon as this video is over.
-I love the ultra bright AmeriGlow sights that Ernest chose for this gun.
+Next up is my trusty Glock 19 Gen IV with Streamlight TLR-3.
 This gun is 100% dedicated to my Home Defense Shorts because I shoot it well and I trust it.
+I carried a Glock 22 on duty for nearly eight years and I wouldn't trust the safety of my family to anything else.
 Moving to the back of the rig we have a little Trauma Kit that my department issued us and I never used (thank goodness).
 It is just the absolute basics.
 Remember, we are in our own homes, not on the streets.
 Restraints are up next.
 I chose handcuffs because I’ve been trained in how to use them properly, I have hundreds of reps with them and I trust them.
 While I have some experience with Flex Cuffs, I was never in the military, so I don’t have nearly the number of reps with Flex Cuffs that I do with hard cuffs.
 They are riding in an old handcuff pouch that I had laying around and never used because I preferred the model we were issued with our Sam Browns that had the cover flap on it.
 I think Safariland made it.
 Anyway, I don’t have it anymore because it was worn the heck out, so this brand new open top guy gets the nod.
 Again, this is fine because we are in our own home and not going anywhere.
 Last, but certainly not least are the two spare mags loaded with Speer Gold Dot riding in a simple twin mag paddle holster.

 So there you have it: the Home Defense Shorts Concept.
 I hope this was informative for you, helps you think about your needs in building out your own home defense rig and at least gets the conversation going about how to best protect your family in a safe, legal and responsible manner.